rsbivand/ECS530_h22/docs/index.md

 The course is partly "flipped" out of caution - you will all have the oportunity to learn quite a lot before we meet 14 November anyway.
 Should anything unexpected hinder our meeting 14-18 November, we should then be better placed to complete the course properly, than if no preparatory work has been completed.
 The intention remains that the 14-18 November week is intensive and on-site for all who require credits.

 You are expected to work using online materials largely in Canvas between 20 September and 4 October on topic I: spatial data representation and visualization, and between 4 and 18 October on topic II: spatial autocorrelation and introductory spatial regression.
-An introduction to materials for topic I are online at: https://rsbivand.github.io/ECS530_h22/ECS530_22_I.html.
+An introduction to materials for topic I is online at: https://rsbivand.github.io/ECS530_h22/ECS530_22_I.html.

 There is time for slippage if anyone is delayed in getting access to Canvas, but by 14 November everyone is expected to be well prepared, and to have a good idea which short project to conduct to present for input from other participants and if credits are required for evaluation.